-Regarding to the Atomic Energy for Peace Act (1961), the Thai Atomic Energy Commission (AEC) plays as a National Regulatory Body.
+Regarding to the Atomic Energy for Peace Act (1961), the Thai AEC plays role of National Regulatory Body.
+The OAP, Ministry of Science Technology (MOST) plays as a regulatory functional arm of Thai AEC.
 The OAP Secretary General is as the secretariat of the Thai AEC.
-The Office of Atoms for Peace(OAP), Ministry of Science Technology plays as a regulatory functional arm of Thai AEC.
 There are several sub-committees appointed from external experts and OAP staff to review all matters related to the regulatory function.
-The OAP has authorized from the Thai AEC to regulate, control as well as pre-review the license of the production, possession, and utilization of radioactive materials, research reactor, including radiation generators, such as X-ray machines, then submit to the sub-committee and the Thai AEC for further permits.
+The OAP has been authorized by the Thai AEC to regulate, control as well as pre-review the license of the production, possession, and utilization of radioactive materials, research reactor, including radiation generators, such as X-ray machines, then submit to the sub-committee and the Thai AEC for further permits.

 Since 1961, the OAP has had the roles of promoting nuclear technology, providing services, and regulating.
-Up to now, the OAP owns a nuclear research reactor and several radiation facilities, however, all are exempt from licensing as stated under the current regulations.
+Up to now, the promoting activities and some services are still done by OAP.
+However, some issues are exempt from licensing as stated under the current regulations.
 To address this specific issue, the new Atomic Energy Act should be established.
-The regulatory control program need to be improved.
-Therefore, R&D tasks on nuclear applications and related nuclear service activities has been separated, and to be carried on by the Thailand Institute of Nuclear Technology (TINT), as an implementer of nuclear research activities.
+The regulatory control program needs to be revised and improved.

-Fig. 1: Nuclear Regulatory Organizations in Thailand
+Figure 1: Nuclear Regulatory Organizations in Thailand

-Table 1: Type of Radiation Facilities in Thailand
+Table 1: Type of Radiation and Nuclear Facilities in Thailand